pivotal/docs-tap/install-gitops/sops.hbs.md

     git remote add origin git@github.com:my-organization/tap-gitops.git
     ```

-3. Set up the authentication method:

-    SSH
-    : Create a read-only deploy key for this new repository (recommended) or SSH key for an account with read access to this repository.
+1. Create a read-only deploy key for this new repository (recommended) or SSH key for an account with read access to this repository.
 The private portion of this key is referred to as `GIT_SSH_PRIVATE_KEY`.

 ## <a id='download-tanzu-gitops-ri'></a>Download and unpack Tanzu GitOps Reference Implementation (RI)